morozovdenisss/Ecosystem_Generator/README.md

-# ecosystem_generator
+# Ecosystem_Generator
-It creates automatic visual reports for the startup ecosystems.
+This tool creates automatic visual reports for the startup ecosystems.